Should you quit your job to start your own business?

 - Are you willing to eat the shit sandwich?
 No dream job is a dream 100% of the time.
 Are you willing to put up with the downsides and make sacrifices?

 - Are you willing to master your Inner Mean Girl?: Your inner mean girl, that nasty voice inside your head that tells you you’re not good enough, is the biggest obstacle you’ll face in business.
 She’ll tell you all sorts of lies to scare you off your dreams and go back to the safety of a “proper job.”
-Are you willing to do the psychological and mindset work to tame it once and for all?
+Are you willing to do the mindset work to tame it once and for all?
 (FYI, this is NOT a one-time thing.
 You have to do this work for the rest of your life).

 - Are you cool with failure?: You’d better be because you’ll fail a lot.
 You’ll host events no one attends.
 Launch online courses no one buys.
 Create a product no one wants.
 Buy expensive gear you’ll never use.
 Hire the wrong people.
 It’s all part of the learning process.